Ellerton Drive extension

 In June 2014, the NSW and Federal Government announced a joint funding contribution towards the project.
-Roads and Maritime is assisting Queanbeyan-Palerang Regional Council with project management, procurement and governance.
+Roads and Maritime Services is assisting Queanbeyan-Palerang Regional Council with project management, procurement and governance.

 A Queanbeyan-Palerang Regional Council Determination Panel endorsed the project on 30 June 2016.

 - Motorists will be able to avoid up to 19 intersections and two sets of traffic lights

 - Up to a 38% travel time saving compared to the existing route

 - The road will be 80km/h, avoiding the 50km/h sections of Queanbeyan central business district as well as school zones

 - Built to withstand a one in 100 year floor event

 - Minimise heavy vehicles travelling through the central business district

 - One lane in each direction with climbing lanes